UK818/To-do-list-App-/README.md

 # To-do-list-App-
-An iOS application to manage tasks using Realm for persistence
+An iOS application to manage tasks using MVVM architecture and Realm to persist data.